LocalGen-dev/LocalGen-vs/README.md

-# LocalGenerals
+# LocalGen-vs

-This is a brand new version of LocalGen by @chrhaa and @xiaruize0911
+This version is a completely new version built under **Visual Studio**

-We want to optimize the code and build our own web version.